top of page

 Voice Disorders

-Therapy techniques can include breathing exercises, vocal warm-ups that help relax the muscles we use to talk, and training for pitch and/or volume changes.
+Speech and language therapists are trained in assessing, diagnosing, and treating voice problems and discomfort.
+Therapy techniques can include breathing exercises, vocal warm-ups that help relax the muscles when talking, and training for pitch and/or volume changes.
 Voice therapy can also involve vocal hygiene to ensure you drink enough water, avoiding or minimising damaging behaviours such as yelling, and identifying and reducing irritants such as excessive smoking or drinking coffee or alcohol.

 Literacy Support